 1st Sunday of each month

 On the first Sunday of each month, we collect food items to be donated to The Northfield Township Food Pantry and San Lucas Iglesias in Humboldt Park in Chicago so please remember to bring a donation!
 We also need volunteers to deliver the food.
-All the details on timing and directions are included on the Sign Up Genius.
+A Sign-Up Genius will be available before each delivery, as will a list of needed items for donation.
 You can also reach out to Linda Crowder or 847-922-6827 with any questions.
 Thank you!